 Enjoy some Autumn sunshine as you explore the coast of Portugal to Cádiz.
 Experience stunning mountains, the air full of the scent of eucalyptus and traditional ancient villages as well as warm wind sailing and good mix of time under sail and time ashore.

 - Winter sunshine

 - Great for couples or solo travellers

 - Suitable for beginners

 - Traditional tall ship sailing experience

 YOUR SAILING AREA

-The ancient city of Cádiz is almost entirely surrounded by water.
+Onwards to the the ancient city of Cádiz is almost entirely surrounded by water.
 This Andalusian port city boasts 3000 years of history, reflected in ancient buildings lining the waterfront.
 Cobbled medieval streets spill out into whitewashed Spanish plazas and Roman ruins.
 Home of the Spanish Navy, Cádiz is a 16th century port city that was once a base bustling hotspot for exploration and trade for ships passing through the Gibraltar Strait.
 It has more than 100 watchtowers, including the iconic Torre Tavira, which was traditionally used for spotting ships.

 All voyages for Blue Clipper